Vincent-Therrien/gpu-arena/cpu/readme.md

 where

-- `<t>` is an integer ranging from 1 to 3, inclusively, that designates the task to execute (refer to the [root readme file](https://github.com/Vincent-Therrien/gpu-arena/tree/main) to view the tasks).
+- `<t>` is an integer ranging from 1 to 3, inclusively, that designates the task to execute.
   Default: 1
 - `<n>` is the dimension of the input data.
 Default: 1000
 - `<i>` is the number of times that the computation must be repeated.
 The execution time reported by the program is the arithmetic mean of the duration of all iterations.
 Default: 1